 Note: The combined ratio is calculated as the sum of incurred losses and expenses divided by earned premiums.
 A combined ratio under 100% shows the insurance company is operating profitably before investment income.
 A combined ratio in excess of 100% shows unprofitable underwriting.

 That said, Chubb has created significant value for shareholders in terms of book value per share, an important metric for insurance companies.
-Over the last 10 years, the company’s book value grew at a CAGR of 11%.
-We expect Chubb’s book value per share to grow 4.2% to $115 for fiscal 2018.
+Since 2007 the company’s book value has grown at a compound average growth rate of 8.7% per year.

-Chubb compares favorably in terms of profitability to many of its peers.
-The company’s combined ratio for the first half of 2018 was 89% with peers averaging 98%.
-In fact, Chubb has outperformed its peers on this metric over the past three, five and ten years.
+Chubb compares favorably in terms of profitability versus many of its peers.
+Its combined ratio for the first three quarters of 2019 was 90%.
+Chubb has outperformed its peers on this metric over the past 3, 5, and 10 years.
 The company has beaten its peers by ~9% for each period of time.

 Competitive Advantages & Recession Performance

 Chubb’s competitive advantages are its leading industry position, as well as its financial strength.
 First, Chubb is the world’s largest publicly traded property and casualty insurance company, and the largest commercial insurer in the United States.
 It has a dominant position across its product categories, which helps it to retain customers.

 It is also in strong financial position.
 Chubb is rated AA from Standard & Poor’s, AA from Fitch, and Aa3 from Moody’s, the three major U.S. credit ratings agencies.
 Its healthy balance sheet and high credit rating provide the company with financial strength that helps retain clients and invest for growth.

 Chubb is also a fairly diversified company, with roughly 40% of the company’s business transacted outside of the U.S. This provides Chubb with growth potential in the international markets.